Black Widow (Natasha Romanova): 1970s

-Black Widow went one year without being in any new comic books until she appeared in Avengers #76 (1970) to end her relationship with Hawkeye (then named Goliath), effectively making her an independent character.
+Black Widow appeared in Avengers #76 (1970) to end her relationship with Hawkeye (then named Goliath), effectively making her an independent character.
 She then underwent a full redesign in The Amazing Spider-Man #86 (1970), where she was given the black costume and long red hair that became identified with her character.
 John Romita Sr. designed the costume, basing it on the 1940s Miss Fury comic strip.
 Marvel followed this the same year with a series of Black Widow stories published in Amazing Adventures, which also published stories about the Inhumans.
 Marvel's first series to feature stories led by a female superhero, it portrayed Black Widow as a wealthy jet setter who doubled as a crime-fighter.
 The first issues, written by Gary Friedrich and illustrated by Gene Colan, were about political issues.
 Writers Roy Thomas and then Gerry Conway moved it away from politics in favor of melodrama, developing the relationship between Black Widow and her father figure Ivan Petrovich.
 Amazing Adventures ran for eight issues before Black Widow was removed from the comic book so the Inhumans could have a standalone series.

 As the writer for Daredevil, Conway introduced Black Widow as a supporting character and established a romance between her and Daredevil as "a way to re-energize the title".
 She joined the series in Daredevil #81 (1971).
 Colan illustrated the series with drawings of Black Widow that emphasized her acrobatics and long red hair.
 Conway credited Colan with creating the "first empowered sexy babe" in comics.
 This run allowed for deeper characterization for Black Widow, and she was given a last name, Romanoff, in issue #82 (1971).
 Her story line in the series saw her framed for killing a supervillain, with Daredevil's friend Foggy Nelson leading the prosecution.
 Conway then moved the setting to San Francisco, and their relationship became the main focus of the series.
 The pairing was one Marvel had to handle carefully given potential backlash to an unmarried couple living together, having them live on separate floors and having Ivan live with them.
 Responding to criticism that his treatment of Black Widow was sexist, Conway reworked her role beginning in Daredevil #91 (1972), having her stand up for herself when she felt neglected by Daredevil.
 The series was retitled Daredevil and the Black Widow in the following issue.